-The effects of the COVID-19 pandemic, and U.S. and international responses, are wide-ranging, costly, disruptive and rapidly changing.
-The global COVID-19 pandemic has resulted in and is expected to continue to result in significant disruptions in economic activity and financial markets.
-COVID-19 has directly and indirectly adversely affected the Company and will likely continue to do so for an uncertain period of time.
-Because of the size and breadth of this pandemic and the impact of related government and regulatory actions, all of the direct and indirect consequences of COVID-19 on the Company are not yet known and may not emerge for some time.
+The effects of the COVID-19 pandemic, and U.S. and international responses, are wide-ranging, costly, and disruptive, and has resulted in significant disruptions in economic activity and financial markets.
+Excess deaths from non-COVID causes have directly and indirectly adversely affected the Company and will likely continue to do so for an uncertain period of time.